Iterators

 Returns

-when iteration is finished.
-Individual iterator implementations may choose to resume iteration, and so callingnext()
+Nonewhen iteration is finished.
+Individual iterator implementations may choose to resume iteration, and so callingnext()again may or may not eventually start returningSome(Item) again at some point.

 Example: